 TOUGH FEMALE P.I.
 EXPLORING THE UNDERWORLD OF A VAST STAR EMPIRE.
 Book two in a new series set in the world of Catherine Asaro's Skolian Empire series.

-Major Bhaajan achieved the impossible.
-Born to the Undercity, the slums below the City of Cries on the planet Raylicon, she broke free from crushing poverty and crime to become a military officer with Imperial Space Command.
-Now retired from military duty, she walks the mean streets of Undercity as a private investigator.
-And she is about to embark on her most challenging case yet.
+Bhaajan—the impossible woman—must solve an impossible murder.
+Born into the slums below the City of Cries on the planet Raylicon, Major Bhaajan achieved the seemingly unthinkable and broke free from crushing poverty and crime to become a military officer with Imperial Space Command.
+Retired from military duty, Bhaajan has returned to Cries and walks the cave-like streets of her former home, the Undercity, as a private investigator.

-Summoned by no less than the Ruby Pharaoh herself, Major Bhaajan is tasked with finding a killer.
+Now, summoned by no less than the Ruby Pharaoh herself, Major Bhaajan is tasked with finding a killer.
 But this is no ordinary murderer.
-The Ruby Pharaoh witnessed a Jagernaut cut down Assembly Councilor Tap Benton—which shouldn’t have been possible.
+The Ruby Pharaoh witnessed a Jagernaut cut down an Assembly Councilor—a crime which should not have been possible.
 The Jagernauts are the elite of the elite soldiers in the Imperial Space Command.
 What’s more, the spinal node implanted in all Jagernauts should have prevented the murder.
-But the Ruby Pharaoh is sure of what she saw, and she has reason to believe that the Jagernaut will kill again.
+But the Ruby Pharaoh is sure of what she saw, and she has reason to believe that this particular Jagernaut will kill again.

 Praise for The Bronze Skies: “. . . riveting. . . .The world is rich and vivid, with two distinct cultures in the Undercity and the aboveground City of Cries.
 This exciting novel stands alone for anyone who enjoys science fiction adventure.”—Publishers Weekly (starred review)